BoysInSkirts/BoysInSkirts/README.md

 In-scope (MVP):

 - Headless CMS with user auth, JWT-based API, content pages (WYSIWYG or structured blocks), media library.
-- CMS content types: Page, Article, Static (terms/privacy), Hero configuration (which model/skirt to display).
+- CMS content types: Page with custom fields, Static pages (terms/privacy), Hero configuration (which model/skirt to display).
-- Human model management: upload, metadata, preview image, simple pose selector.
+- Model management: unified system for both human models and skirt assets with metadata, preview images, and categorization.
-- Skirt assets: upload 3D files (glTF), CRUD, preview thumbnails; support for both pre-made 3D models and parametrically generated patterns.
+- Model assets: upload 3D files (glTF), CRUD, preview thumbnails; support for both pre-made 3D models and parametrically generated patterns.
 - Main website (React + Three.js): landing page with hero VT, content pages, basic responsive UI components.
-- Admin panel (React): CMS UI, model/skirt management, content preview, basic analytics dashboard.
+- Admin panel (React): CMS UI, model management, content preview, privacy-focused analytics dashboard.
-- Basic user tracking (anonymous analytics events) with opt-out / cookie consent.
+- Privacy-first analytics: self-hosted, anonymous session tracking, event tracking (page views, VT interactions), cookie consent with opt-out, no personal data collection, IP anonymization.
 - Authentication for CMS/Admin with JWT and RBAC (Editor, Admin).
 - CI/CD and automated tests for critical paths.
 - All file and asset management is handled by the CMS and its REST APIs.
 No CDN or S3 is used; all uploads and downloads are managed by the backend.